FPGAwars/apio-wiki-archive/Downloading-the-Blinky-example.md

 (Do not worry about the warnings)

-You will see the blinking led in your board:
+You will see the blinking LED in your board: